SkyCiv Documentation

 Site Data

-Users can get the wind speed by location at anytime from the SkyCiv free wind speed map database.
-Using ASCE 7, you just need to define the Risk Category of the structure and put the address located in USA, regardless if it is ASCE 7-10 or ASCE 7-16.
+Users can get the wind speed by location from the SkyCiv wind speed map database.
+Using ASCE 7, you just need to define the Risk Category of the structure and put the address located in USA, regardless if it is ASCE 7-10, ASCE 7-16 or ASCE 7-22.
+You can also use the ASCE 7 wind load calculation procedure even if the location is outside USA and its territories.
+You just need to put the address and manually put the basic wind speed.

 SkyCiv has digitalized the map as per the paperback standard.
 This means, you can simply enter in the site location and the software will automatically pull the wind speeds based on this input.
 There is a limit to how many times the wind speed can be calculated on the free tool.
 The software will use our internal interpolator to calculate values between the contours, to ensure accurate wind speeds are used in your designs.
 The Site Elevation is relevant in calculating the Ground Elevation Factor, Ke, for ASCE 7-16.